 - Concentrating on key environmental maintenance such as litter, emptying bins, health and safety inspections and responding to any/all fly tipping to keep our communities in Birmingham and Shropshire clean and safe and some, and some limited landscaping services, such as grass cutting.

 - Where possible we will continue to process applications for alterations to homes remotely to ensure we are following the government’s guidance on social distancing and protecting you and our staff.
 If your application absolutely requires a site visit, there will be a delay in processing it until we are able to resume our usual service.

 - Cancelling non-essential face-to-face meetings with you and looking at different ways of holding these meetings.
 For example, we may call you instead of visiting you at home.

 - Our nursing homes, Sellywood House and Redditch Road, and Bournville House in Telford are closed to all but absolute essential visitors to protect some of our most vulnerable residents.
-Our museum, Selly Manor, is also closed in response to falling visitor numbers and cancelled school trips as is the Oak Tree Community Centre in Lightmoor, Telford.
+Our museum, Selly Manor, is also closed in response to government asking all non-essential business to close as is the Oak Tree Community Centre in Lightmoor, Telford.

-As you will appreciate the situation is changing very quickly and we understand that you may have a lot of questions.
+As you will appreciate the situation is ever-changing and we understand that you may have a lot of questions.
 We will update this page as regularly as possible.